 Despite there being scant academic literature on the subject, borrower-based instruments are often used in combination (Table A.1).
 Before the COVID-19 pandemic in 2020, LTV limits were the most popular instrument within the EU (17 cases), and they were frequently accompanied or followed by DSTI limits (11 cases) or amortisation/maturity requirements (8 cases).
 Also, amortisation requirements and maturity limits were often used in combination with DSTI limits (6 cases each).
-In late 2019, LTI/DTI limits were active in five countries, in four of which they were used in conjunction with LTV limits.
+In late 2019, LTI/DTI limits.
 Overall, the evidence on the combined use of borrower-based instruments in the EU suggests a degree of complementarity among different instruments, and that these measures may be more effective when used in combination.

-Table A.1Combined use of borrower-based instruments in the EU before the pandemic
+Combined use of borrower-based instruments in the EU before the pandemic

-(number of countries having activated the specific combination of instruments simultaneously) Amortisation / maturity of housing Debt service to Loan (debt) to Loan-to-value income loans income 17 11 4 Loan-to-value 8 6 Amortisation/maturity limits 8 Debt service to income 11 2 Loan (debt) to income 5
+Loan-to-value Amortisation / maturity of housing loans Debt service to income Loan (debt) to income

+Loan-to-value 17 8 11 4

+Amortisation/maturity limits - 8 6 1

+Debt service to income - - 11 2

+Loan (debt) to income - - - 5